 I’ve upcycled shoeboxes into fun storage.
 Other boxes I covered in fabric to make decorative fabric birdhouses.
 I have even turned paper bags into an advent calendar.

-Chairs are a classic piece of furniture to upcycle and great for beginners.
-You can start with a simple wooden dining chair, where even just a coat of paint can transform something out of date into a keeper.
+Chairs are a classic piece of furniture to upcycle and are great for beginners.
+You can start with a simple wooden dining chair, where even a coat of paint can transform something out of date into a keeper.

 Revamp an upholstered chair by simply recovering it in new fabric.
-You don’t need to be an expert either.
+You don’t need to be an expert, either.
 Staple guns make upholstery easy, like with this recovering of an IKEA Skruvsta chair with denim.

-When I accidentally chip a plate or drop one of my favorite mugs, I put them to one side for future projects.
-With the right tools, it is a lot easier than you think to cut, shape and smooth broken crockery.
+When I accidentally chip a plate or drop one of my favourite mugs, I put them to one side for future projects.
+With the right tools, it is easy to cut, shape and smooth broken crockery.

 4. D is for Drawers, Doors And Doilies